wxl/blogofobe/README.rst

+`blogofobe` is an attempt to keep Blogofile going.
+At the time this was forked from it, there were plenty of issues that weren't getting replied to and pull requests that weren't getting merged.
+I tried to write the authors but didn't get much in turn.
+As a user of Blogofile, I wanted to keep it going.

+Oh, and about the name.
+Blogofile is a play on the notion of a blog addict ("blogophile") and the fact that everything's a file rather than having some silly CMS.
+I like this notion, but the thing that has kept me from blogging in the past is that they all had some ridiculously bloated web interface and/or that I had to touch HTML or CSS.
+I understand it, but I don't like it.
+Not when it comes to writing, at least.
+So I consider myself a blogophobe.
+I'm afraid of typical blogs. `blogofobe` is a soothing balm to CLI users like myself.

+If there's any weird stuff that seems to be holdovers from Blogofile, it probably is.
+Pull requests welcome!

+---

 Blogofile is a static website compiler that lets you use various template libraries (Mako, Jinja2), and various markup languages (reStructuredText, Markdown, Textile)